Wombling Free

-Wombling Free is a 1977 British film adaptation of the children's television series The Wombles.
+Wombling Free is a 1978 British film adaptation of the children's television series The Wombles.
 Directed by Lionel Jeffries, it stars The Wombles, David Tomlinson, Frances de la Tour, and Bonnie Langford.

+According to critic Noel Crown, "Wombling Free might have appeared a safe investment, given the popularity of the books, TV series, novelty pop group, and associated merchandise, but was universally received with hostility."

 Plot

 Based on the BBC children's series, this film charts the adventures of the Wombles, a colony of small litter-picking creatures who live in Wimbledon Common in 1970s London.

 Great Uncle Bulgaria Womble recounts the story of how Wombles have always been cleaning up after humans from the very beginning with Adam and Eve, and how Wombles continue to clean up after humans for generations up to the present day all around the world, including the United States, Russia, and India.
 Only seen by those who believe in them, their work goes largely unnoticed until a young girl, Kim, spots them and their worthwhile purpose.
 As she invites them to her birthday party, her father is forced to believe as he comes face to face with Orinoco, Tobermory and the others.
 A public meeting is set to prove to the local population that the Wombles do exist and should be aided in their anti-rubbish campaign.
 But on the day in question, a storm breaks out over the Common.

 At the end, Kim, Wombles and all the children help in cleaning up Wimbledon Common.